Typing Strictness (Extended Version): A Type System for Strictness

 We present a call-by-name language, \cbnlangname, that tracks intensional strictness in its type system using effects.
 The types and syntax are given in Figure \ref{fig:cbn-syntax}.
 As a visual aid, we typeset the parts of \cbnlangname that are specific to strictness in \coeffcolor{orange}, since these are the novel aspects of the system.
 Parts in black are standard.
 Along with the usual type introduction and elimination forms, the language includes a sequencing operation $e_1;\;e_2$, which strictly uses the \texttt{unit}-typed result of $e_1$ before continuing with $e_2$.

 \cbnlangname assigns every variable one of three \textit{strictness attributes} to track its usage, ordered according to the semilattice depicted in Figure \ref{fig:lattice}.
 The metavariable $\coeffsymbol$ ranges over strictness attributes.
 The $\qstrict$ attribute asserts that a variable is definitely used strictly at least once on every execution path.
-The $\qlazy$ attribute asserts the opposite: that a variable is used only lazily (or not at all) on every execution path.\footnote{ As we explain in Section \ref{sec:absence}, it is possible to be more precise here at the cost of some additional complexity. } The $\qunknown$ attribute asserts nothing; a variable with this annotation may be used strictly, or lazily, or sometimes one and sometimes the other (on different execution paths), or not at all.
+The $\qlazy$ attribute asserts the opposite: that a variable is used only lazily (or not at all) on every execution path.\footnote{ To simplify the type system, we assign both lazily-used and unused variables the $\qlazy$ attribute.
+Later in Section \ref{sec:absence} we will show how to distinguish these two kinds of use at the cost of some additional complexity. } The $\qunknown$ attribute asserts nothing; a variable with this annotation may be used strictly, or lazily, or sometimes one and sometimes the other (on different execution paths), or not at all.
 We need the last of these because static strictness tracking (via types or otherwise) is inherently imprecise; in the presence of branching it is not always possible to be certain of how a variable will be used.

 However, these attributes alone are not sufficient to track strictness.
 As \citet{McDermottMycroft-2018} explain, scrutinizing variables in a non-strictly evaluated language can cause other code to be evaluated, and we must track how this evaluation uses variables as well.
 Accordingly, besides the attributes that appear on \cbnlangname types and variables to describe their usage, types also include \textit{attribute vectors} (denoted with the metavariable $\coeffcolor{\gamma}$) that describe how all in-scope variables are used by the suspended computations that inhabit a given type.
 These vectors $\coeffcolor{\gamma}$ are \textit{effects} modeling the additional evaluation triggered by variable scrutiny; the type system tracks these effects by associating types and variables with $\coeffcolor{\gamma}$s describing what will happen when their values are scrutinized.
 (Further discussion of this terminology can be found in Section \ref{subsec:naming}.)
 We write the vector that maps all in-scope variables to $\qlazy$ as $\lazyvec$, and, to reduce clutter, omit $\coeffcolor{\gamma}$s in examples when they are $\lazyvec$.
 Additionally, we freely omit any variables with $\qlazy$ attributes from $\coeffcolor{\gamma}$s.
 That is, $\coeffcolor{x:\qstrict, y :\qlazy}$ and $\coeffcolor{x:\qstrict}$ denote the same vector.